mvromer/Blazor.WebAssembly.SingleSpa/README.md

 ## Applicable Versions

-The Blazor.WebAssembly.SingleSpa NuGet package contains (lightly-tested) support for projects targeting both .NET 6 and .NET 7.
+The Blazor.WebAssembly.SingleSpa NuGet package contains experimental support for projects targeting .NET 7.
 Specifically, the assets for each target framework version were built from the following specific versions of ASP.NET Core:

 Target Framework Version | ASP.NET Core Version
 -------------------------|---------------------
-.NET 6                   | 6.0.16
-.NET 7                   | 7.0.5
+.NET 7                   | 7.0.11w

 For a given target framework version, this package _may_ work for previous minor/patch releases.
 However, no guarantees are given.